idelvall/jack-os/README.md

 # hack-os

+**Nand2Tetris** is an online, self-teachable course on Building a Modern Computer from First Principles http://www.nand2tetris.org/.

-This is my last project of the great course http://www.nand2tetris.org: a library-monotasking operative system for the Hack machine written in the Jack language
+This is my last project (#12), library-monotasking operative system for the Hack machine written in the Jack language.

 ## Support bugs and requests
 https://github.com/idelvall/hack-os/issues